Rick Doblin: MAPS assault allegation

-As director of MAPS, Doblin has given comment on the publicized serious allegations of sexual assault by MAPS-employed therapists engaging in a clinical trial trialing psychedelic MDMA as therapy for survivors of sexual assault.
-Four years after Meaghan Buisson submitted a formal complaint to MAPS regarding the series of incidents, Doblin defended the organization failing to review all videos of the sessions, stating "This unethical sexual misconduct happened after the therapy was over … So that made us think that we didn't need to review the video."

-Ethics in clinical trials

 In 2015, during a MAPS-sponsored Phase 2 clinical trial of MDMA-assisted psychotherapy for post-traumatic stress disorder (PTSD) in British Columbia, Canada, participant Meaghan Buisson reported experiencing unethical conduct by her therapists, Dr. Richard Yensen and Dr. Donna Dryer.
 While under the influence of MDMA, Buisson was videotaped in prolonged physical contact with Yensen, including being held, spooned, and kissed during and after sessions.
 After the trial, she was drawn into what she later described as a manipulative and emotionally abusive sexual relationship with Yensen, despite her vulnerable psychological state and prior history of sexual trauma.

 Although Buisson submitted a formal complaint to MAPS in 2018 and provided extensive documentation, including video evidence from trial sessions, the organization did not fully review all materials until years later.
-Doblin later justified this inaction by stating: "This unethical sexual misconduct happened after the therapy was over… So that made us think that we didn’t need to review the video."
+Four years after the complaint, as director of MAPS, Doblin justified this inaction by stating: "This unethical sexual misconduct happened after the therapy was over… So that made us think that we didn’t need to review the video."

 In 2019, MAPS publicly acknowledged that ethical boundaries had been violated and formally severed ties with both therapists.
 The case drew widespread condemnation from mental health professionals and triggered new protocols within the organization, including the introduction of stricter consent and oversight procedures.
 Nevertheless, many critics argued that MAPS’ delayed response reflected broader institutional failings, including a lack of trauma-informed practices, inadequate therapist supervision, and the prioritization of organizational reputation over participant safety.